HAIKU

 In full transparency, counter to "trad" Haiku, my Haiku sometimes do rhyme, have concentrations that span beyond nature and seasons, and also use multiple ideas to form an image.
 In short, the only thing "trad" about my Haiku are that they are sanctioned by the syllable counts.

-You can find, see, and comment on my very simple, minimalistic Haiku on RUMBLE_HAIKU 5-7-5 TRAD
+Find, see, and comment on my Haiku on RUMBLE_HAIKU 5-7-5 TRAD

-You can purchase Haiku buttons, magnets, and stickers in my ZAZZLE_HAIKU store.
-Or, other Haiku goods can be found in the local AKO shop:
+Purchase Haiku buttons, magnets, and stickers in my ZAZZLE_HAIKU store.